sonydevworld/spresense/sdk/configs/examples/lte_tls/README.txt

-This configuration contains required options to lte_tls example.
+This configuration contains required options to use lte_tls example.

+[Source path]
+examples/lte_tls